learning-zone/spring-boot-basics/spring-notes.md

 ## Spring-Boot Notes

-#### Q. Write a program in spring-boot to get employees details based on employee id?
 #### Q. What are the advantages of using Spring Boot?
 * It is very easy to develop Spring Based applications with Java or Groovy.
 * It reduces lots of development time and increases productivity.